quimodotcom/upcoming-temp/README.md

 THAT MEANS, if you wanna try any of these plugins, goto the plugin folder, then the target folder.
 After that, copy all jar files into the Stream-Pi Plugins folder. and DISCLAIMER: THESE PLUGINS ARE NOT TESTED OR ANYTHING, THEREFORE I AM NOT RESPONSIBLE FOR ANYTHING THAT HAPPENS

+DISCLAIMER: THESE PLUGINS ARE EXPERIMENTAL AND MAY OR MAY NOT WORK.
+I AM NOT RESPONSIBLE FOR ANY ERRORS THAT MAY OCCUR WHEN USING THESE PLUGINS.

 Thank you everyone for all the nice messages over my time here and can't wait for the future.

 **Happy Holidays!**